OpenClaw Hosting Platforms for Easy AI Deployment

 A quick overview of OpenClaw hosting platforms

 Reliable infrastructure is essential when running AI agents continuously in the cloud.
 Developers need platforms with strong uptime, scalable resources, and simple deployment.
-The options below represent the best ways to host OpenClaw in 2026:
+The options below represent common approaches to hosting OpenClaw in 2026:

-1. Kimi Claw - Best Fully Managed Cloud Hosting
+1. Kimi Claw - Fully Managed Cloud Hosting

 Kimi Claw is a cloud-based environment designed specifically for OpenClaw deployment.
 Instead of installing dependencies or manually configuring servers, the platform deploys OpenClaw in seconds directly in the cloud.
 Everything runs through the browser, which removes the need for local hardware or VPS management.
 Persistent memory, built-in storage, and direct access to thousands of ClawHub skills make it a strong choice for users who want a stable environment without technical setup.